lottekoblens/foodchecker/README.md

 ## :pencil: Wishlist

+There are a few things I haven't done (because of a lack of time), but I wanted to do in this project.

 * When the user doens't allow you to use the camera -> create a state that gives them feedback about it and give them the option again to change that and give the camera permission.
 * The popup 'No product found' shows up for a short time in the error state when the user types in a valid barcode.
 I want to fix this in the future.